mkstp/tukey/index.md

 - 'L' helps with 'LE' and 'LN' when typing words like 'only', 'learn', and 'leave'
 - 'R' helps with 'RI' and 'RS' when typing words like 'right', 'describe', and 'person'
 - 'T' helps with 'PT' when typing words like 'accept', 'option', and 'captain'
+- 'S' helps with 'SW' when typing words like 'answer', 'swim', and 'news'

 ### Unconventional Ergonomics